tulip-control/tulip-control/doc/install.rst

 Newcomers to scientific computing with Python should read :ref:`newbie-scipy-sec-label`.

-The default synthesis tool for GR(1) specifications is implemented by Yaniv Sa'ar `[BJPPS12] <bibliography.html#bjpps12>`_ and distributed with TuLiP.
-To use it, you must have Java version 1.6 (or later) installed.
-An alternative GR(1) synthesis tool used by TuLiP is `gr1c <http://scottman.net/2012/gr1c>`_; if you use gr1c, please install at least version 0.9.0.
+The default synthesis tool for GR(1) specifications is `gr1c
+<http://scottman.net/2012/gr1c>`_.
+Please install at least version 0.9.0 (the
+current release at time of writing).

 For computing discrete abstractions from hybrid system descriptions, it is highly recommended---but not required---that you install `GLPK